jjziets/DCMontoring/README.md

 wget https://raw.githubusercontent.com/jjziets/DCMontoring/main/server/docker-compose.yml
 ```

-also make a prometheus.yml that looks like this https://github.com/jjziets/DCMontoring/blob/main/server/prometheus.yml
+also, make a prometheus.yml that looks like this https://github.com/jjziets/DCMontoring/blob/main/server/prometheus.yml

 you should edit the docker-compose.yml and have it mount the prometheus.yml

-After getting the server running you need to link the Prometheus database to grafan
+After getting the server running you need to link the Prometheus database to Grafan
 Home
 Administration
 Data sources